ericleasemorgan/catholic-pamphlets/README.md

    3. `./bin/marc2sql.pl ./etc/pamphlets.mrc` - extract various bits of bibliographic information from the MARC data and cache the result as a set of SQL statements

-   4. `./bin/db-initialize.sh` - create a rudimentary SQLite database from the cached SQL
+   4. `./bin/db-initialize.sh` - create a rudimentary SQLite database from the cached SQL as per ./etc/schema.sql

    5. `./bin/clean-cities.pl > ./sql/cities.sql` - normalize the place values to cities, and cache the result as SQL